 do I have to commit to a whole season?

 Our CSA program offers 8 weekly distributions each session of the season.
-Each of our members can choose the weeks that they would like to receive a CSA share during the season.
-We organized the program this way so our members would have the full experience of a CSA subscription but still be able to travel.
+We organized the program this way so our members would have the full experience of a CSA subscription.
 Our farm team has worked closely with our chefs at Seminary Hill Farm Kitchen to carefully plan each week so our members can easily incorporate the fresh harvest from the farm into healthy, delicious meals.
 Your commitment prior to the season helps us design a unique experience that is filled with seasonal variety and fresh flavor.